 Founded in 2007, this Prize is awarded by a jury of students of institutions of the Principality from a selection of books meeting the same criteria as those of the Discovery Grant.

 Musical Composition Prize

-Founded in 1960, it is assigned to a work of contemporary music created during the previous year.
+Founded in 1960, it is assigned to a work of music created during the previous year.
 It is proposed by the Musical Council .

 The Young Musicians Favorite Choice

 In collaboration with the Academy of Music and Theatre in Monaco and with the support of the Princess Grace Foundation, The Prince Pierre Foundation of Monaco continues to work towards the creation of music with young audiences.

 Awarded for the first time in 1965, the International Prize of Contemporary Art is organized by the Prince Pierre Foundation since 1983.

 Since 2005, it rewards a contemporary work of art created during the previous two years by an emerging artist.